frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 _`Connect Control box digital IO's, test IO's`
 ========================================================
-You will connect a total of 4 digital inputs to the UR.
+You will connect a total of 4 digital inputs to the UR, from the control box.

 #.
 Shutdown the robot
 #.
 Disconnect power